Overview

 Fun Facts

-- Black-necked Stilts have the second-longest legs in proportion to their body size of any bird, exceeded only by flamingos.
+• Black-necked stilts have the second-longest legs in proportion to body size of any bird, after flamingos.

-- Black-necked Stilts can perform a “broken-wing” act to distract predators away from their nests.
+• Parents perform “broken-wing” displays to distract predators from their nests.